Matilde Paoletti

 Matilde Paoletti (born 4 March 2003) is an Italian tennis player.

-Paoletti has a career-high WTA ranking of 297 in singles achieved on 13 February 2023.
-She also has a career-high WTA ranking of 987 in doubles achieved on 18 July 2022.
+Paoletti has career-high WTA rankings of 262 in singles, achieved on 17 July 2023, and of 387 in doubles, achieved on 18 July 2022.

 Career

 Paoletti made her WTA Tour main-draw debut at the 2021 Internazionali Femminili di Palermo in the doubles draw.

-Her first singles tour-level match was at the same tournament one year later.
+She made her WTA 1000 main-draw debut at the 2023 Italian Open, where she received a wildcard into the singles draw, losing to Océane Dodin in the first round.

+Paoletti reached the quarterfinals again as a wildcard at the 2023 Firenze Ladies Open with wins over fifth seed Jule Niemeier and Nuria Brancaccio, before her run was ended by eventual finalist, Taylor Townsend.